MrAnderson1971/pinyin-extension/README.md

 Pinyin Overlay is a Chrome extension that overlays Pinyin transliterations directly above Chinese characters on web pages, facilitating reading and language learning.

 ### Features
-- Automatically converts Chinese characters on a webpage to Pinyin.
+- Right-click to convert Chinese characters on a webpage to pinyin.
 - Displays Pinyin above Chinese characters without altering the webpage layout.
 - Supports Simplified and Traditional characters.